yedivanseven/CheckerPy/README.md

 ```python
 out = Contains(('foo', 'bar', 'egg'), every=['foo', 'bar'])
 ```
-If, however, you are already happy when _at least one_ item from given list is contained in the iterable in question, you should do:
+If, however, you are already happy when _at least one_ item from a given list is contained in the iterable in question, you should do:
  ```python
 out = Contains('worcestershire', some=['woo', 'ster'])